F28WP-Dubai-jarbs/chickeninfected/README.md

   - Survivors may defend themselves using weapons or use the map and barriers to their advantage.
   - A player wins if he survives till the end or if he has converted all survivors to zombies.
   - Therefore the goal of the game is to survive, or if converted, then convert all survivors.

+New Game Overview:

+  - A multiplayer game where the last person to survive, wins.
+  - The player is eliminated if bird touches a pipe, the sky or the ground.
+  -